Hurstville suburb profile

 Hurstville rental market trends

-The rental market in Hurstville has experienced moderate growth, with house rents increasing by 6.7% over the past year to $800 per week, while unit rents have risen 9.2% to $710 per week.
-As a vibrant suburb with a diverse community and excellent transport links, Hurstville continues to attract both renters and investors seeking stable returns and a convenient lifestyle.
+The rental market in Hurstville has experienced moderate growth, with house rents increasing by 6.7% over the past year to $800 per week, while unit rents have seen a smaller rise of 2.9% to $700 per week.
+As a vibrant suburb with diverse amenities and strong community appeal, Hurstville continues to attract both renters and investors seeking stable returns.

 Suburbs near Hurstville